What is the 60% tax trap and how can you legally avoid it?

 Here are four practical strategies that could reduce your liability, boost your savings, and make your money work harder for you:

-One of the best ways to avoid 60% tax is to pay into a pension or increase your payments if you’re already contributing.
+One of the best ways to avoid the 60% tax trap is to pay into a pension or increase your payments if you’re already contributing.

 By paying more into a pension, you reduce your adjusted net income and can either reduce the amount of personal allowance you lose or even reinstate it fully if your income falls to £100,000 or less.

-Making charitable donations through Gift Aid can expand your basic rate tax band, which helps limit the amount of income taxed at the higher rate.
+Making charitable donations through Gift Aid can expand your basic rate tax band, which helps reduce the amount of income subject to higher-rate tax at 40%.

 For instance, a £1,000 donation would boost your basic rate band by £1,250.